Server-to-Server (S2S) card payments

 Response

-Step 3: Prepare and encrypt card data
+Step 3: Prepare and encrypt the card data

 Card data JSON structure